Incomplete Miscarriage

 4. Uterine abnormalities.

-5. Chronic health conditions like diabetes or thyroid disorders.
+5. health conditions like or disorders.

 6. Infections such as rubella, cytomegalovirus, or toxoplasmosis.